sictweb/bti425-2020/notes/angular-components-inclass.md

 Create two components.
 We need a nice "header":

 ```
-ng g c header --flat
+ng g c header --flat -S
 ```

 > Remember: `g` is the abbreviation for "generate", and `c` is the abbreviation for "component".
+> And: `--flat` does not create a folder to hold the new component's source code files, and `-S` does not create a test class file.

 Next, we need a component that will display a list of customers:

 ```
-ng g c customers --flat
+ng g c customers --flat -S
 ```

-> Remember: `--flat`` does not create a folder to hold the new component's source code files.

 Finally, we need to write a code module that describes a "customer" - data or schema code, in other words.
 In an Angular app, we can use a class, or a [TypeScript *interface*](https://www.typescriptlang.org/docs/handbook/interfaces.html).
 Here, we will use a class:

 ```
-ng g class customer --spec false
+ng g class customer -S
 ```

-> Note: the `--spec false` option does not create the additional file(s) used by the software testing system.

-> Note: in C++, you are probably familiar with an abstract base class, with pure virtual methods.
+> Note and FYI: In C++, you are probably familiar with an abstract base class, with pure virtual methods.
 In TypeScript, this is called an *interface*.
 > You can create a new class instance that inherits from an interface.
 Similar to C++, you cannot directly create an instance of an abstract base class - you must create a new instance of an object (i.e. a class) that *inherits* from an abstract base class.
 > The same concept applies to a TypeScript interface.
 > Later in the course, we will create and use interfaces.